Code-Institute-Submissions/phil-griffith-world_recipes_AprResub/documents/testing.md

 * Click Cancel
     * Expect Previous page to load (Manage Recipes or My Recipes)
 * Click Submit
-    * Expect Previous page to load (Manage Recipes or My Recipes) and flah message saying "Recipe Successfully Updated"
+    * Expect Previous page to load (Manage Recipes or My Recipes) and flash message saying "Recipe Successfully Updated"
 * EDIT Recipe Name and Click Submit
-    * Previous page to load (Manage Recipes or My Recipes) and flah message saying "Recipe Successfully Updated"
+    * Previous page to load (Manage Recipes or My Recipes) and flash message saying "Recipe Successfully Updated"
 * EDIT Recipe image URL and Click Submit
-    * Expect: Previous page to load (Manage Recipes or My Recipes) and flah message saying "Recipe Successfully Updated"
+    * Expect: Previous page to load (Manage Recipes or My Recipes) and flash message saying "Recipe Successfully Updated"
 * EDIT Category and Click Submit
-    * Expect: Previous page to load (Manage Recipes or My Recipes) and flah message saying "Recipe Successfully Updated"
+    * Expect: Previous page to load (Manage Recipes or My Recipes) and flash message saying "Recipe Successfully Updated"
 * EDIT description and Click Submit
-    * Expect: Previous page to load (Manage Recipes or My Recipes) and flah message saying "Recipe Successfully Updated"
+    * Expect: Previous page to load (Manage Recipes or My Recipes) and flash message saying "Recipe Successfully Updated"
 * Click vegetarian toggle
     * Expect toggle to change from green to grey or grey to green and slide to the right or left
 * EDIT Country and Click Submit